Oringineering/OdysseyRocket/README.md

 ## How it Works

 ## Motivation for Construction
-When it comes to designing projects like these, it's all about discovery and learning new processes to determine intuitive answers to problems around us.
-I was motivated by a strong willingness to learn industry standard software — SolidWorks, OpenRocket, and KiCad — alongside physical processes — soldering, product assembly, and calculations to determine aerodynamics.
+I want to build projects that test my understanding of the world around me.
+There's only a finite time on Earth, so why not try it all?
+As such, I was motivated by a strong willingness to learn industry standard software — SolidWorks, OpenRocket, and KiCad — alongside physical processes — soldering, product assembly, and calculations to determine aerodynamics.
 As a First-Year Engineering Student, I hope to apply these newly learned skills in my future endeavours!

 ## Bill of Materials (BOM)
 https://github.com/Oringineering/OdysseyRocket/blob/main/BOM.md

 ## Credits
+- Niles55 (Reddit) for his tool on modelling Nose Cones.
+This served as inspiration for me to pursue the Von Karman Ogive after discerning its properties.
+- HTM Workshop (YouTube) for his "KiCad Tutorial | Beginning to End" series that gave me a comprehensive understanding on how to make schematics and PCBs.
+- Amazing Automation (YouTube) for his guide on how to place a logo/decal on a PCB.